Payarc/payarc-sdk-php/README.md

     create - this function to create process of connecting your payee with Payarc list - this function returns all payees for the current agent delete - this function to delete payee record by id

+### Service ``Payarc->batches``
+#### Service `Payarc->batches` is used to manipulate payments in the system.
+This Service has the following functions:
+    retrieve - this function returns json object 'Batch' with details list - returns an object with attribute 'batches' a list of json object holding information for batches and object in attribute 'pagination'

 ### Service ``Payarc->customer``
 #### Service `Payarc->customer` is representing your customers with personal details, addresses and credit cards and/or bank accounts.
 Saved for future needs